rks101/egnet/README.md

 There are gTLD (Generic Top Level) and ccTLD (Country Code Top Level Domain).

-A gTLD is meant to describe the domain name's purpose. e.g. gTLD .com is for commercial entities, .edu for education, and .gov for government.
+A gTLD is meant to describe the domain name's purpose. e.g. gTLD .com is for commercial entities, .edu for education, and .gov for the government.

 A ccTLD is meant to describe some country or geography. e.g. .in for sites hosted/based in India, .co.uk for sites based in the United Kingdom.

 These days there are too many new gTLDs like .bank, .bharti, .biz, .coffee, .dell, etc. A full list of gTLDs is available on [IANA](https://data.iana.org/TLD/tlds-alpha-by-domain.txt) website.

-Further, second-level damains are registered by organizations.
+Further, second-level domains are registered by organizations.
 When registering a domain name, the second-level domain name is limited to 63 characters + the TLD and can only use a-z 0-9 and in-between hyphens (cannot start or end with hyphens or have consecutive hyphens).
 Subdomains added by domain owners have the same limitations.
-The maximum length of a domain name is 253 characters including multiple subdomain-prefixes like abc.def.lmn.pqrs.example.com
+The maximum length of a domain name is 253 characters including multiple subdomain prefixes like abc.def.lmn.pqrs.example.com

 ----

 ## dig into DNS

 Dig into DNS and query A (IP Address), SOA (Start of Authority - admin record), NS (name server), MX (mail server), TXT (domain ownership, to prevent mail spam), CNAME (canonical name or alias) records.
-Pay attention to QUESTION, ANSWER, AUTHORITY, and ADDITIONAL sections in the output of dig.
+Pay attention to the QUESTION, ANSWER, AUTHORITY, and ADDITIONAL sections in the output of dig.

 Note:- Do not ignore DNS TTL values.
 Sys admin should set DNS TTL values appropriately.
 See a few [DNS TTL basics](https://www.varonis.com/blog/dns-ttl) and [SOA TTL values](https://ns1.com/resources/understanding-ttl-values-in-dns-records).

 Note:- Before making a major change or to make a change effected presumably faster,
-i) lower the TTL of the concerned record to get it expired sooner,
+i) Lower the TTL of the concerned record to get it expired sooner,
 ii) make the change, and
 iii) edit TTL to a suitable value in the next 48-72 hours.